VAST-THE-DOGE/Tiles/README.md

 ![image](https://github.com/VAST-THE-DOGE/Tiles/assets/145150405/060a2670-b06e-4652-9b2a-2a6885023360)
 # Tiles

 Tiles, a game where you start with nothing and build your own town and manage resources.
 This is a simulation game I am working on.
 The game is a 2d pixelated style management simulation where tiles can be upgraded.
-See the Readme for the timeline and where the game is at right now.

 # How to Play